harveybc/don/README.md

-# singularity
+# Descentralized Optimization Network (DON)

+WORK IN PROGRESS!

-The [singularity platform](https://github.com/harveybc/singularity) is a REST API that allows extending existing evolutionary algorithms to a decentralized architecture to provide collaboration, scalability, event log and fault-tolerance in an optimization process.
+The [don platform](https://github.com/harveybc/singularity) is a REST API that allows extending existing evolutionary algorithms to a decentralized architecture to provide collaboration, scalability, event log and fault-tolerance in an optimization process.